ngxs/store/docs/concepts/store/README.md

 this.store.dispatch([new AddAnimal('Panda'), new AddAnimal('Zebra')]);
 ```

+> Note: the array results are combined with `forkJoin`, so if any action in the batch is canceled, the returned observable completes without emitting - a `next` callback won't run even if the other actions succeeded.
+See [Canceling](../actions/cancellation.md#effect-on-the-dispatch-stream).

 Let's say after the action executes you want to clear the form.
 Our `dispatch` function actually returns an Observable, so we can subscribe to it and reset the form after it was successful.

 ```ts